-- 4.3.144.3.15 Streets and intersections shall incorporate design standards and features intended to facilitate walking and street life. - 4.3.154.3.16 In addition to the public streets identified in Schedule C, the City may encourage and permit other Local Streets, Mews and laneways to serve development and support the establishment of a fine-grain network of streets in the VMC.
+- 4.3.15 Streets and intersections shall incorporate design standards and features intended to facilitate walking and street life. - 4.3.16 In addition to the public streets identified in Schedule C, the City may encourage and permit other Local Streets, Mews and laneways to serve development and support the establishment of a fine-grain network of streets in the VMC.
 Additional Local Streets, Mews and laneways may be public or private.
-The need for them, and their location, function and character, shall be determined during the preparation and review of Block Master Plans and development applications. - 4.3.164.3.17 The Mews identified in Schedule C may be designed, built and operated as a Local Street or a Mews.
-As a Mews, they may accommodate a vehicular laneway or be designed for pedestrians and cyclists only, but in either case shall include a generous pedestrian zone, lighting and trees.
+The need for them, and their location, function and character, shall be determined during the preparation and review of Block Master Plans and development applications. - 4.3.17 The Mews identified in Schedule C may be designed, built and operated as a Local Street or a Mews.
 The appropriate classification shall be determined during the preparation and review of the Development Concept Report or development application for the affected blocks and supported by an access and circulation plan and a traffic impact study, both prepared to the City's satisfaction, in consultation with the Region of York where the local street or mews connects to a Regional Road.
 As illustrated in Figures K-L, Mews streets shall have a minimum width of 15 metres.
 They may accommodate a narrow roadway for vehicles and bicycles or be designed for pedestrians and cyclists only, but in either case shall include a generous pedestrian zone, lighting and trees.
 Generally, a Mews shall not accommodate on-street parking.
-They A mews may be privately owned but shall be fully publicly accessible via an easement agreement.
-In addition to Mews streets, Laneways intended primarily for parking access and servicing and not incorporated within a Mews shall be permitted throughout the VMC and shall have a minimum width of 8 metres.
+A mews may be privately owned but shall be fully publicly accessible via an easement agreement.
+In addition to Mews streets, Laneways intended primarily for parking access and servicing shall be permitted throughout the VMC and shall have a minimum width of 8 metres.
 Laneways may be privately owned or public. - 4.3.18 The two Mews immediately east of Applewood Road, on either side of Highway 7 are intended primarily for pedestrian connectivity and might be required for vehicular access to development.
 However, the proximity of the Mews to Applewood Road and grade changes in the area may affect the feasibility of one or both of the Mews.
-If, at the time of a development application for the adjacent lands, the City is satisfied that a Mews is not feasible or appropriate, then they may be substituted for a publicly-accessible pedestrian pathway designed to the City's satisfaction. - 4.3.17 In order to protect for a fine-grain street network, the Mews identified on Schedule C that extends Buttermill Avenue south of Applemill Road, or any development preceding it, shall be designed and constructed to accommodate the loading requirements of a local street. - 4.3.184.3.19 In general, vehicular access to development for parking, servicing and pick-up/drop-off shall be provided from local streets and laneways. - 4.3.194.3.20 Notwithstanding the planned extension of Edgeley Boulevard, as illustrated in Schedule C, the City may consider terminating Edgeley Boulevard at Interchange Way and instead permit a Local Street connecting Interchange Way to Peelar Road aligned with the east property line of the IKEA site.
-This alternative will be considered at the time of draft plan of subdivision approval for either of the affected properties and shall be subject to the support of the School Boards and satisfactory to the Vaughan Development / Transportation Engineering Department.
+If, at the time of a development application for the adjacent lands, the City is satisfied that a Mews is not feasible or appropriate, then they may be substituted for a publicly-accessible pedestrian pathway designed to the City's satisfaction. - 4.3.19 In general, vehicular access to development for parking, servicing and pick-up/drop-off shall be provided from local streets and laneways. - 4.3.20 Notwithstanding the planned extension of Edgeley Boulevard, as illustrated in Schedule C, the City may consider terminating Edgeley Boulevard at Interchange Way and instead permit a Local Street connecting Interchange Way to Peelar Road aligned with the east property line of the IKEA site.
+This alternative will be considered at the time of draft plan of subdivision approval for either of the affected properties and shall be subject to the support of the School Boards and satisfactory to the City of Vaughan Development Engineering and Infrastructure Planning department.